Constraining FRB Microstructure with Polarised Shot Noise: DISCUSSION

-Scattering, however, is not the sole mechanism that suppresses observable PA structure.
-Finite instrumental sampling further averages intrinsic PA fluctuations: when the sampling time $\delta t$ exceeds the characteristic microshot separation, rapid PA variations are smoothed, yielding an apparently flat PA profile even for relatively large $\sigma_\psi$.
-As a result, configurations with low $N$ and large intrinsic PA dispersion are strongly disfavoured only when both the scattering timescale and the sampling time are short enough to preserve intrinsic variability.
-Otherwise, intrinsic PA structure is efficiently averaged out prior to measurement.
+Scattering is not the sole mechanism that suppresses observable PA structure.
+Finite instrumental sampling further averages intrinsic PA fluctuations~\citep[][]{2022MNRAS.510.4654B}: when the sampling time $\delta t$ exceeds the characteristic microshot separation, rapid PA variations are smoothed and depolarisation occurs, yielding an apparently flat PA profile even for relatively large $\sigma_\psi$.
+A similar degeneracy exists in the construction of the burst envelope itself: in our simulations the envelope is produced by varying the number of microshots with amplitudes, $A_i$, sampled from a power law and uniformly sampled widths, $w_i$, but comparable averaged behaviour could also arise from a constant number of shots with time-varying amplitudes, and different amplitude distributions and ranges, an effect that would likewise be smoothed by superposition and finite sampling (see~\ref{subsec: amp dist} and~\ref{subsec: width dist}).

-The absence of any observed correlation between reductions in linear polarisation fraction and PA fluctuations \citep{2025arXiv250517497S} therefore disfavours strong intrinsic depolarisation arising purely from large PA dispersion at fixed, low $N$, but does not uniquely exclude high-$\sigma_\psi$ configurations.
-The data remain consistent with either (i) large $\sigma_\psi$ combined with sufficiently large $N$, such that PA variations average out through superposition, scattering, and finite sampling, or (ii) smaller intrinsic $\sigma_\psi$ with $N$ constrained by the measured PA variance.
-Importantly, apparent PA fluctuations in the scattering tail should not be interpreted as physically meaningful unless they are detected at sufficiently high S/N, as noise-dominated regions can spuriously inflate $\mathbb{V}(\psi)$ (Section~\ref{subsec:PA variance}).
-The observed behaviour therefore reflects a coupled degeneracy between $\sigma_\psi$, $N$, $\tau$, $\delta t$, and S/N.
+In the PSN framework, depolarisation is set mainly by effective averaging: microshot overlap ($N\,w_i/W_0$), propagation smearing, and instrumental sampling.
+For $N\,w_i \gg W_0$, vector averaging in $(Q,U)$ suppresses $\Pi_L$ and flattens or disorders PA; for $N\,w_i \lesssim W_0$, shots are more resolved, so strong PA variation can coexist with comparatively high $\Pi_L$.

+The Appendix and simulations show the same behaviour in $\Delta\psi \equiv \psi-\bar{\psi}$ versus $\Delta\Pi_{L} \equiv \Pi_{L}-\bar{\Pi}_{L}$ (Figure~\ref{fig:pa-li-full}; ~\ref{sec: PA L/I}): the noiseless no-scattering case is a near-random walk about $(0,0)$, while a clear anti-correlation appears only when scattering is strong enough to enforce substantial averaging.
+With realistic noise, this anti-correlation is largely erased.

+This interpretation is consistent with observations: more highly scattered bursts tend to show flatter PA \citep{2025arXiv250517497S}, yet PA fluctuations do not robustly track $L/I$ \citep{2025arXiv250517497S}, and $L/I$ shows no clear dependence on scattering timescale \citep{2025ApJ...979..160S}.
+Within PSN, these results imply that large-$\sigma_\psi$ averaging is not the sole or primary depolarisation driver; instead, the observed behaviour reflects a coupled degeneracy among $\sigma_\psi$, $N$, $\tau$, $\delta t$, $A_i$, $w_i$, and S/N, with a likely non-negligible contribution from external depolarising media along the propagation path \citep[e.g.,][]{2026MNRAS.545f1997U}.